AzumattDev/WardIsLove/README.md

 * Configurable ward recipe to craft
 * Auto repair structures inside ward
 * No food drain inside ward
+  ... and much more!
+Give the mod a try!

 > ## Client Custom Config Options